openreviewtool/complib/README.md

 * Video Player (wip)
 * Video Slider (wip)

-See demo and sample code in our [storybook](https://openreviewtool.github.io/complib).
+See the library in action in our [Storybook demo](https://openreviewtool.github.io/complib)!

 Install the package from npm: